TourTrak/devcycle-mobile-app/README.md

     can open the Android project in Eclipse as an existing android project, and the iOS project in XCode.

+###Debugging Development Environment Issues (Tips)
+1. Check that all tool dependencies can be ran from the command line (Environment variables set correctly)
+   * Ex: cordova, ant, sencha, etc.
+2. Upon running sencha commands like `sencha app build native`, use the -d debug
+   flag: `sencha -d app build native`.
+If your command prompt buffer overflows, redirect the ouput to a text file: `sencha -d app build native > Debug.txt`
+3. If you feel that Cordova is not working properly, you can remove the current version and try it with a different one with the following steps:
+   1. `npm remove -g cordova`
+   2. To view a list of cordova versions: `npm view cordova versions`
+   3. From the project root directory: `sencha cordova remove`
+   4. `npm install -g cordova@5.4`
+   5. Reinitialize the project with `sencha cordova init edu.rit.se.tourtrak TourTrak` and follow the "Set up" instructions again.
+4. If you ever receive the following errors while running `sencha app build native`, run the command again.
+	`[ERR] The following error occurred while executing this line:
+	\.sencha\app\build-impl.xml:427:
+	\.sencha\app\cordova-impl.xml:118:
+	antlib.xml:584: shellscript returned: 1`

 ###Adding custom splashscreen for Android to app
 1. Ensure your splashscreen .png file is being passed along by the TourTrak Android cordova plugin.
 Please see Android plugin repository.